Boris Sanson

-Boris Sanson (born 7 December 1980 in Bordeaux, France) is a French sabre fencer.
+Boris Louis Sanson (born 7 December 1980 in Bordeaux, France) is a French sabre fencer.

 Sanson won the gold medal in the sabre team event at the 2006 World Fencing Championships in Turin after beating Spain in the final.
 He accomplished this with his teammates Vincent Anstett, Julien Pillet and Nicolas Lopez.
 He competed at the 2008 Beijing Olympics for France, winning a team gold medal and finishing 14th in the individual event.